logsem/iris-tutorial/README.md

 This [cheatsheet](/cheatsheet.md) contains a table of the most important tactics for each logical connective.
 A full description of the Iris Proof Mode tactics can be found in the files [proof_mode.md](https://gitlab.mpi-sws.org/iris/iris/-/blob/master/docs/proof_mode.md) and [heap_lang.md](https://gitlab.mpi-sws.org/iris/iris/-/blob/master/docs/heap_lang.md).

 ## Optional Reading

+Currently, the [Iris Lecture Notes](https://iris-project.org/tutorial-material.html) cover all the material presented in this tutorial and more.
+The lecture notes are not required to work through the tutorial, but readers may want to refer to the lecture notes for additional/alternative explanations of introduced concepts.

 In its current state, this tutorial does not go over the underlying model of Iris.
 For readers who wish to learn about the underlying model of Iris, we refer to the [Iris from the ground up](https://people.mpi-sws.org/~dreyer/papers/iris-ground-up/paper.pdf) paper.
 Advanced readers may read this paper prior to going through the tutorial.
 However, it is generally recommended to study it afterwards, given its technical nature.

 ## Generating the exercises